 In keeping with the State of Minnesota's plain language initiative, care was taken to choose product names and descriptions that are meaningful to our agency partners, and descriptive of their functionality.
-For example, services that were called IP Telephony and VoIP before are now simply categorized as Telephone Services.
-Service descriptions are written in plain language.
-Where technical terminology was essential, we provide brief definitions that not only explain, but also educate readers.
+For example, previous services IP Telephony and VoIP are now simply Telephone Services.